MythesisProject2024/TPSAS/README.md

 ## Description

-This repository includes the Python code for my Stream Application Scheduling approach.
+This repository includes the Python code for our Stream Application Scheduling approach.

 ## Getting Started